-The annual recidivist rate is an output measure that offers insight into what share of deportees are deterred from making additional unlawful entry attempts, though not accounting for unknown attempts/entries.
+The annual recidivist rate is an output measure that offers insight into what share of returned aliens are deterred from making additional unlawful entry attempts, though not accounting for unknown attempts/entries.
 USBP use the annual recidivist rate as one of its 15 metrics of the effectiveness of enforcement consequences under the CDS.

 Since 2007, USBP has collected biometric data (including fingerprints and digital photographs) from most unlawful border crossers it apprehends.
-These data are used to identify subjects apprehended more than once in a given fiscal year.
+For the purpose of this report, these data are used to identify subjects apprehended more than once in a given fiscal year.
 USBP data on re-apprehensions in the same fiscal year is considered reliable.
 The annual recidivist rate is defined as the number of unique subjects apprehended multiple times in a fiscal year divided by the total number of unique subjects in the fiscal year:

-Annual recidivist rate = Number of unique subjects apprehended multiple times Total number of unique subjects
+$$Annual\ recidivist\ rate = \frac{Number\ of\ unique\ subjects\ apprehended\ multiple\ times}{Total\ number\ of\ unique\ subjects}$$

-The annual recidivism rate is a valid indicator of the probability that deportees make subsequent attempts at re-apprehensions in that a drop in the annual recidivism rate very likely reflects a drop in unlawful re-entry attempts.
+The annual recidivism rate is a valid indicator of the probability that individuals previously apprehended make subsequent attempts at unlawful re-entry in that a drop in the annual recidivism rate very likely reflects a drop in re-apprehensions.
 The measure has the further advantages that USBP can calculate annual recidivism based strictly on its own apprehension data and that it can reliably be calculated at the end of each fiscal year.
-These features make the annual recidivism rate a useful measure for USBP performance management.
+These features make the annual recidivism rate a useful measure for USBP performance management and an important operational measure.

-Nonetheless, as the U.S. Government Accountability Office (GAO) has argued, if the goal is to accurately describe the share of deportees who make additional unlawful entry attempts, the current measure of recidivism could be strengthened in at least two ways: 1) count re-apprehensions based on the date on which a subject is removed or returned, rather than that the date of apprehension; 2) count re-apprehensions that occur within a fixed period of time defined by the subject's repatriation date, rather than by the fiscal year.5 When based on a one year window, these refinements yield a more expansive definition of the recidivism rate that DHS refers to as the "Total One-Year Recidivism Rate"; future versions of this report will include estimates of the impact of CDS on both the annual recidivism rate and a longer-term recidivism rate.
+Nonetheless, as the U.S. Government Accountability Office (GAO) has argued, if the goal is to accurately describe the share of individuals previously apprehended who make additional unlawful entry attempts, the current measure of recidivism could be strengthened in at least two ways: 1) count re-apprehensions based on the date on which a subject is removed or returned, rather than that the date of apprehension; 2) count re-apprehensions that occur within a fixed period of time defined by the subject's repatriation date, rather than by the fiscal year.5 When based on a one year window, these refinements yield a more expansive definition of the recidivism rate that DHS refers to as the "Total One-Year Recidivism Rate"; future versions of this report will include estimates of the impact of CDS on both the annual recidivism rate and a longer-term recidivism rate.